What does it mean if your email address was found on the dark web?

 • Only share your email address when necessary.
 Each new account created with your email address increases the likelihood of it ending up on the dark web.

 • Switch on additional security features.
-Protect your accounts with two-factor authentication or switch to passwordless login methods like passkeys to prevent password-related breaches.
+Protect your accounts with two-factor authentication (2FA) or switch to passwordless login methods like passkeys to prevent password-related breaches.
 Use security questions and one-time codes to verify your login attempts.

 • Learn to recognize phishing scams.
 Although scammers have become more proficient with their phishing attacks, creating more elaborate campaigns with the help of AI, you can still learn to spot a phishing email and block suspicious senders from spamming you.